Skip to main content

 Results

-Mud rates are USG Sheetrock industry midpoints; manufacturer charts vary by ±10%.
-Buy one extra bucket for touch-ups — mud is cheap insurance.
+Estimates only.
+Mud rates are USG Sheetrock industry midpoints.
+Manufacturer charts vary by ±10%.
+Buy one extra bucket.
+Partial buckets dry out fast and mud is cheap insurance.

 Mud coverage reference